reinert/requestor/README.md

 ## Yet another REST Client library for GWT?
-*No. Not at all.* Requestor is an **HTTP Client API**, intended to provide several features related to HTTP communication.
-It's scope is broader than popular (and often misunderstood) REST patterns.
+*No. Not at all*.
+Requestor is an **HTTP Client API** intended to provide several features related to HTTP communication.
-Requestor precisely models each entity in the HTTP client side context to enable its users to handle any requirement in this boundary.
-It values good **code readability and maintainability** for the user by providing carefully designed interfaces and abstractions that others can extend and add its own logic with **low or zero integration effort**.
+Its scope is broader than popular (and often misunderstood) REST patterns.
+Requestor precisely models each entity in the HTTP client-side context to enable its users to handle any requirement in this boundary.
+It values good **code readability and maintainability** for the user by providing carefully designed interfaces and abstractions that others can extend and add their logic with **low or zero integration effort**.
 Workarounds and hacks are not welcome here.
-You should be able to implement your requirements keeping **high cohesion around all your application**.
+Developers should be able to implement their requirements keeping **high cohesion** through all their codebase.

 Additionally, Requestor was crafted from the client perspective instead of the server's (like other rest libraries were thought).
-In that fashion, you'll have a more consistent and intuitive experience with the task of consuming an HTTP service while coding.
+In that fashion, developers have a more **consistent and intuitive experience** consuming HTTP services while coding.

 Besides, we value **code traceability**.
 So code generation is the last option in design decisions.
-Whenever a new requirement arises, we strive to come up with a good design solution that allows the user to **write less code** and achieve the desired results.
-If something proves to be inevitably repetitive on the user side, after achieving the best possible design, then code generation is used to save the user from repetitive work.
-Still, leveraging Requestor's components you'll probably automate most of your work by using fundamental objected oriented techniques like *abstraction* and *composition*.
-This way you'll be benefited with a better comprehension of what's going on and have full control of your coding flow.
+Whenever a new requirement appears, we strive to develop a good design solution that allows the user to write less code and achieve the desired results.
+If something proves to be inevitably repetitive on the user side, after achieving the best possible solution, then code generation is used to save the user from repetitive work.
+Still, leveraging Requestor's components, people will probably automate most of their work using fundamental object-oriented techniques like abstraction and composition.
+This way, they will better comprehend what is going on and have complete control of the coding flow.

-Requestor was inspired in many successful HTTP Client APIs in other ecosystems like Python Requests, Angular HttpClient, Ruby Http.rb and JAX-RS Client.
+Requestor was inspired by successful HTTP Client APIs in other ecosystems like Python Requests, Angular HttpClient, Ruby Http.rb, and JAX-RS Client.

-With Requestor, you can:
+With Requestor, we can:
 * Quickly make offhand requests writing as little code as possible.
-* Communicate with different HTTP APIs keeping the same client communication pattern, thus improving your code base maintainability.
+* Communicate with different HTTP APIs keeping the same client communication pattern, thus improving the codebase maintainability.
-* Handle multiple media types (json and xml for instance) for the same java type without hacks.
+* Handle multiple media types (JSON and XML, for instance) for the same java type without hacks.
-* Deserialize different types according to the response status, allowing you to properly model error messages in you app.
+* Deserialize different types according to the response status, properly modeling error messages in our app.
-* Navigate through discoverable REST API links, full leveraging HATEOAS.
+* Navigate through discoverable REST API links, fully leveraging HATEOAS.
 * Build different and complex queries on demand, not having to map each possible iteration with Server APIs previously.
-* Add new logic requirements not needing to change existing classes, but instead creating new small units, avoiding code conflict between co-workers.
+* Add new logic requirements not needing to change existing classes, instead of creating new small units, avoiding code conflict between co-workers.

 ## Request Options